LuisScoccola/agentic-autoformalization/README.md

         - Run `gemini` and authenticate.
     - Close the session.

+## Usage

+From the root of this repository, run `./docker/run.sh`, and use the `pyformalize` Python package as in `workspace/example.py`.

 ## License

 This software is published under the 3-clause BSD license.